Paramagnetic contribution in superconductors with different-mass Cooper pairs

 In more realistic multiband SC cases such as iron based SCs, the intraband pairing is always the leading instability, which always dominates in comparison to the interband pairing \cite{irongroup}.
 The influence of the intraband pairing to $\Pi_{\mu \nu}$ becomes important.
 We plot the paramagnetic response for different intraband pairing order parameter $\Delta_0$ in Fig.\ref{fig3}(b) with fixed hopping parameter $t_1=1$ and $t_2=0.6$.
 The system is fully gapped for all parameters in the calculation.
 So the response completely results from interband processes.
 The result in Fig.\ref{fig3}(b) suggests that the interband pairing strengthens the paramagnetic response, while the intraband pairing suppresses it as $\Delta_0$ increasing from $0.2$ to $0.5$.
 Thus, although the paramagnetic response is small in the intraband pairing $\Delta_0$ dominated multiband system, it does exist as long as the interband pairing is finite.

-Pair density wave is another important example for different-mass Copper pairs \cite{pdw_review}.
+Pair density wave is another important example for different-mass Copper pairs \cite{pdw}.
 Recently, the PDW has been widely explored in CsV$_3$Sb$_5$, cuprates and other superconducting system \cite{pdw_135,pdw_vortex,pdw_2212,pdw_yayu,pdw_lee}.
 PDW is a special SC state composed of the Copper pairs with momentum $k$ and $-k\pm Q$.
 The effective mass of band electrons are naturally different for electrons in PDW Cooper pairs due to the finite momentum $Q$.
 To simplify our discussion, we calculate the paramagnetic response in a PDW with $Q=(\pi,\pi)$ on square lattice.
 As the pure PDW state may host a Bogoliubov Fermi surface, we also add an onsite pairing term to achieve a gap system.
 The Hamiltonian $H_{PDW}$ under the basis $\Psi_k^\dagger=\{c_{k\uparrow}^\dagger,c_{k+Q\uparrow}^\dagger,c_{-k\downarrow},c_{-k+Q\downarrow}\}^\mathrm{T}$ can be written as

 where $\xi_k=-2t\left(\cos{k_x}+\cos{k_y}\right)-4t'\cos{k_x}\cos{k_y}-\mu$.
 In the calculation we set $t=1$, $t'=-0.3$ and $\mu=-1$.
-The inset in Fig.\ref{fig3}(c) shows the Fermi surface of $\xi_k$ and the reduced Brillouin zone (BZ). $\Delta_{on}$ and $\Delta_{PDW}$ represents the onsite pairing order parameter and the PDW order parameter respectively.
-We show the energy band of the quasiparticle in the reduced BZ in Fig.\ref{fig3}(c) along the high symmetry line in the inset.
+Fig.\ref{fig3}(c) shows the Fermi surface of $\xi_k$ and the reduced Brillouin zone (BZ). $\Delta_{on}$ and $\Delta_{PDW}$ represents the onsite pairing order parameter and the PDW order parameter respectively.
 The paramagnetic responses as a function of $\Delta_{PDW}$ for different $\Delta_{on}$ are shown in Fig.\ref{fig3}(d).
 The result is similar to the case in Fig.\ref{fig3}(b).
 As $\Delta_{PDW}$ dominating different-mass pairing increases, the $\Pi_{\mu \nu}$ keep increasing as the interband cases.
 On the other hand, the onsite pairing term suppresses the paramagnetic response because it leads to the pairing of electrons with opposite momenta, i.e., electrons with the equal mass.

+Above results can be further extended to charge $4e$ superconductors \cite{charge4e}, where the cooper pairs are formed by four electrons.
+Notice that the one electron excitation here is equivalent to a three-hole excitation rather than a one-hole excitation in charge $2e$ SCs.
+Using the wavefunction method \cite{charge4e}, we can calculate the Green's function of charge $4e$ SC as